Woman at her Toilet (Steen)

 The composition depicts a partly undressed woman, seated on her bed and putting on a stocking.
 She faces the viewer with a flirtatious gaze.
-An arched doorway separates the woman's space from the viewer's space.
-Steen differentiates the two spaces by the use of symbols that would have been understood by his contemporaries.
+An arched doorway intervenes between the woman and the viewer, bisecting the line of sight into two symbolically charged realms.
+Thus split, the two resulting spaces are populated with symbols familiar to Steen's contemporaries.
 The arch in the foreground "represents moral probity emphasised by the symbolism of the sunflower (constancy), the grapevines (domestic virtue) and the weeping cherub (chastised profane love)".
 In contrast, the room beyond the arch is the domain of vanity and profane love, symbolized by a skull, an extinguished candle, and a lute with a broken string.
-The painting is full of sexual innuendo, some of it based on word play.
+The painting is rich with sexual innuendo, some of it based on word play.
 For instance, the Dutch word for stocking (kous) was a slang term for fornication; the Dutch word for the chamber pot (piespot) below the bed can be combined with kous to form a derogatory word for women – pieskous.